Dee talks about her experience of homelessness and overcoming the challenges she faced as a result of her low confidence.

 “I became homeless in September 2014.
 After living in the Rhondda for over eleven years, away from my family, friends and city-life, it felt daunting having to come back to Cardiff and declare myself homeless.
 I felt distraught.
 I had no confidence, extremely bad nerves and felt suspicious and paranoid about everyone around me.

-Unfortunately there is a system when you declare yourself homeless and you don’t get a room in a hostel overnight.
 I spent six nights at a busy nighshelter before being moved to an emergency bed at the Sir Julian Hodge Centre in Cardiff, a Wallich hostel.
 My near future was still uncertain and my options were explained to me – I would stay in the emergency bedroom for the night or until a more permanent place became available at any of the charity-run hostels in Cardiff.

 I was worried.
 At that time, I wasn’t good at talking to strangers as I was very distrusting.
 Some of the hostels were quite big and I wasn’t sure I would be able to settle in with there being so many new people around.
 Some of the hostels housed people with different addictions and afflictions, which I didn’t understand back then.
 Worst of all, I had previously worked at one of the hostels as a Cleaning Co-Ordinator.
 I felt ashamed.